Trogir is small and friendly town in Croatia

 or skippered charter

 .
-Marina Baotic in Trogir is ideal starting point to discover the beauty of Croatian Middle Adriatic Coast and visit islands such as Solta, Brac, Hvar, Vis etc.
+Marina Baotic in Trogir is ideal starting point to explore the beauty of Croatian Middle Adriatic Coast and visit islands such as Solta, Brac, Hvar, Vis etc.

 Virtual 360° tour to ULTRA SAILING BASE in Marina Baotic